ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 ## Introduction

-In this guide, you will learn more about the underlying design and architecture of the application, the features of the application, and how you can maintain or develop on them.
+In this guide, you will learn more about the underlying design and architecture of the application, the features of the application, and how you can maintain or develop them.

 ### Notation

-Some special notation will be used througout the Developer Guide.
-Do make sure to familiarise yourself with the notation below to avoid misunderstandings and confusions regarding the content of the guide!
+Some special notation will be used throughout the Developer Guide.
+Do make sure to familiarise yourself with the notation below to avoid misunderstandings and confusion regarding the content of the guide!

 Text in **green** callout boxes are some tips and tricks that you should be aware of: